Skip to main content

 Coding Conventions

-This document establishes the coding standards and conventions for the CROW codebase.
-These rules ensure consistency, readability, and maintainability across all our code.
+Development standards for the CROW codebase.
+These rules ensure consistency, readability, and maintainability across all services.

 Philosophy

-Our coding standards optimize for clarity over cleverness.
+Optimize for clarity over cleverness.
 Code should be self-explanatory, flat, and predictable.
-If you need to add a comment to explain what code does, the code needs to be rewritten.
+If you need a comment to explain what code does, the code needs to be rewritten.

-Rule: Code must be self-documenting.
-Comments are considered a code smell.
+Code must be self-documenting.
+Comments are a code smell.

-Exception: Public API documentation for exported interfaces is acceptable when necessary for external consumers.
+Exception: Public API documentation for exported interfaces consumed by external parties.

 function calc(x: number, y: number): number {